Sheffield derby ends with honours even

+Sheffield Wednesday and Sheffield United fought out a 1-1 draw at Hillsborough in a result that still leaves Wednesday in the bottom three of the Championship.
 Wednesday boss Alan Irvine admitted he has always feared his club's survival would hinge on the final day.

 Darren Potter brilliantly volleyed the Owls into the lead at the end of the first half but Lee Williamson's free-kick from near the by-line curled in off the post in the 60th minute to restore parity.